If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 Excessive pressure levels on your arterial walls caused by this condition can damage your blood vessels.
 This can also damage the vital organs in your body.
 The higher your pressure readings and the longer it goes uncontrolled, the greater the damage to your health.

 Before your Para-med visit, ensure you do not drink coffee, tea, or any energy drink.
-Anything containing caffeine will elevate blood pressure test readings if a Para-med takes your blood pressure and finds high readings.
-Those results will go to the insurance company’s underwriting department to process.
-So your blood pressure might be expected.
-But Paramed’s elevated reading is where they will work from.
+Anything containing caffeine will elevate blood pressure test readings if a Para-med nurse takes your blood pressure and finds high readings.
+Those results will go to the insurance company’s underwriting department to be noted on your application.

 This will cause complications with what should typically be a smooth sailing-application process.
 At this point, you will have to prove that this elevated reading is not your average reading.
 Remember that life insurance companies adjust their health classifications to your hypertension severity level.